gacela-project/symfony-gacela-example/README.md

 This is an example of how to use Symfony with Gacela modules.

-The trick is to allow the autowiring mechanism from Symfony so the Facade injects its Factory and the Factory injects whatever you want.
+The trick is to allow the auto-wiring mechanism from Symfony so the Facade injects its Factory and the Factory injects whatever you want.
 This is a useful way to get the Symfony Repositories in your Factory, so you can inject them in your application services.